Private Morocco Tours

 The Fes problem

-Two full days changes the experience entirely.
+Two full days change the experience entirely.
 The first day follows a guide; the second day is your own.
 The medina at 7am before the stalls open is a completely different place from the medina at noon.
 The Mellah, the Jewish quarter, is almost always skipped on one-day circuits because there is not time.
 The Nejjarine fondouk museum, which houses one of the finest collections of woodworking tools in North Africa, requires an unhurried afternoon.
 Two days is the minimum.
 This is why every circuit we build gives Fes two days by default - and why the 15-day format gives it three.

 The Sahara calculation